stephanpoetschner/django-vienna/2013_November/SSL for web devs/notes.md

     * Might be on Wireless LAN.
     * Might be at work and look at new job offers.
-    * Traffic might be logged by third party (by the employer, by the provider, by the NSA, ...)
+    * Traffic might be logged by third party (by the employer, by the provider, by the NSA, ...).
+As processing power increases, logged traffic might be decrypted.

 * Hide your login credentials!
 [2nd most common attack vector][1]
-    * Django-Admin interface
+    * Django-Admin interface?
+Imaginge you logging in at a conference using the local wireless.
-    * Your login-page
+    * Your login-page?
+Users tend to reuse their (weak) passwords over and over.
-    * Your mobile Application
+    * Your mobile Application?
+Leverage your API security by simply switching SSL on.

 * Making Man-In-the-Middle Attacks much harder.